-Yes, currently the client can be playing the game at their location and relaying their progress over the telephone/Skype etc. We’re currently working on enabling two device to participate in the same game, offering a Truer remote session experience.
+Yes, currently the client can be playing the game at their location and relaying their progress over the telephone/Skype etc. We’re currently working on enabling two devices to participate in the same game, offering a truer remote session experience.
 You’ll still want the telephone or Skype running to keep the conversation going, right now we’re not aiming to reinvent those wheels!

 Are more games coming?

 Oh, yes, we’re working on converting Winner’s Circle, The Dragon Game and Play it Safe from the original Blue Heron Board Games.
 We’re also developing games to deal with today’s issues, such as bullying and internet safety.
 We’ve built analytics into our games to determine which are most popular.

 Are you going to charge me more when new games come out?

 No, you will only ever be charged the subscription price you first pay; our business model to keep you subscribing is to continuously add more tools and improve the ones already there.
 We plan to update our library according to demand and feedback from our users.

 Great, we want to hear it, please tell us about it via the Contact form below

 We’re keen to get involved in expanding our suite of games, addressing those issues pertinent to todays children and youth; specifically bullying and internet safety.
 We’re also very excited about virtual and augmented reality and some of the exciting possibilities for the physical as well and mental rehabilitation.
 We’ve been hearing about the use of games in a diagnostic capacity and are interested in that potential.